libretro/RetroArch/README.md

 Do note that these two options are mutually exclusive.

 <b>Win32</b><br/>
 It is possible with MinGW to compile for Windows in either msys or Linux/Unix based systems.
 Do note that Windows build uses a static Makefile since configuration scripts create more harm than good on this platform.
-Libraries, headers, etc, needed to compile and run SSNES can be fetched with a Makefile target.
+Libraries, headers, etc, needed to compile and run RetroArch can be fetched with a Makefile target.

 In Linux/Unix:<br/>
 <tt>make -f Makefile.win libs</tt></br>